guinetn/basecamp/app/assets/books/cloud/containers_kubernetes.md

 *Stateless applications
 trivial to scale, with no coordination.
 These can take advantage of Kubernetes deployments directly and work great behind Kubernetes Services or Ingress Services.

-* Stateful applications
+* STATEFUL APPLICATIONS
 postgres, mysql, etc which generally exist as single processes and persist to disks.
 These systems generally should be pinned to a single machine and use a single Kubernetes persistent disk.
 These systems can be served by static configuration of pods, persistent disks, etc or utilize StatefulSets.

-* Static distributed applications zookeeper, cassandra, etc which are hard to reconfigure at runtime but do replicate data around for data safety.
+* STATIC DISTRIBUTED APPLICATIONS zookeeper, cassandra, etc which are hard to reconfigure at runtime but do replicate data around for data safety.
 These systems have configuration files that are hard to update consistently and are well-served by StatefulSets.

-* Clustered applications
+* CLUSTERED APPLICATIONS
 etcd, redis, prometheus, vitess, rethinkdb, etc are built for dynamic reconfiguration and modern infrastructure where things are often changing.
 They have APIs to reconfigure members in the cluster and just need glue to be operated natively seemlessly on Kubernetes, and thus the Kubernetes Operator concept

 ### Kubernetes vs OpenStack